|

 2.3.1.3

-Install the HylaFAX RPM file(s) via 'rpm -Uvh hylafax*rpm'.
+Install the HylaFAX RPM file(s) via 'rpm -Uvh hylafax*rpm '.

-Run /usr/sbin/faxsetup and then /usr/sbin/faxaddmodem and answer the questions appropriately.
-Note that it is critical to be consistent in the nomenclature for the modem.
-RedHat likes to set up /dev/modem as a symbolic link to the real serial port (for example /dev/ttyS1), however, I would recommmend that /dev/ttySx be used religiously during the HylaFAX setup.
+real serial port (for example /dev/ttyS1), however, I would recommmend that /dev/ttySx be used religiously during the HylaFAX setup.

-If faxaddmodem does not detect your modem type automagically then you will likely need to create a config file in /var/spool/hylafax/config for your modem and re-run faxaddmodem.
-See Section 6.1, ''Modem Config Files''.
+If faxaddmodem does not detect your modem type automagically then you will likely need to create a config file in

 2.3.1.4

-Add the line: 'mo:2345:respawn:/usr/sbin/faxgetty ttySx' to /etc/inittab where ttySx is the name of your /dev device used in faxsetup and faxaddmodem.
+ttySx is the name of your /dev device used in faxsetup and faxaddmodem.

-Also, run '/usr/sbin/ntsysv' and make sure that the ''hylafax'' service is set to be started.
-This service can be started, stopped, and restarted as any other service via '/etc/rc.d/init.d/hylafax'.
+Also, run '/usr/sbin/ntsysv ' and make sure that the ''hylafax'' service is set to be started.
+This

 2.3.1.5